max1220/lua-fb/README.md

 lua-fb
 -------

+Now deprecated. v3 of lua-db has this integrated as an optional module, since this is only usefull in combination with lua-db.

 Use drawbuffers on the linux framebuffer!
 You should include this directory in both your lua path and cpath.
 This library enables getting information about a framebuffer device, and